tdw535/TwoLayerFlowVisual/README.md

 C++ code that can be run inside the browser

 ## Pre-reqs

  (Ubuntu)

 Download and install emscripten; add source location to ~/.bash_profile

+Python v3.9 (lower versions may or may not work)

 ## Resources: